MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/3-permissions-secrets.md

     }
     ```

 1. Copy the JSON output from the command shell.
+Be sure not to include the text output above the JSON.
 You'll need this and the credentials for the GitHub Action in next step.

 ## Create secrets